Les Mignons

 Henry III, then Duke of Anjou, dressed in elegant attire of 1570, including a "little bonnet of velvet".
 Painting by Jean de Court.

-Les Mignons (from mignon, French for "the darlings" or "the dainty ones") was a term used by polemicists in the contentious atmosphere of the French Wars of Religion and taken up by the people of Paris, to designate the favourites of Henry III of France, from his return from Poland to reign in France in 1574, to his assassination in 1589, a disastrous end to which the perception of effeminate weakness contributed.
-The mignons were frivolous and fashionable young men, to whom public malignity attributed heterodox sexuality, rumors that some historians have found to be a factor in the disintegration of the late Valois monarchy.
+Les Mignons (from mignon, French for "the darlings" or "the dainty ones") was a term used by polemicists in the contentious atmosphere of the French Wars of Religion and taken up by the people of Paris, to designate the favourites of Henry III of France, from the time of his return from Poland to France in 1574 up to his assassination in 1589, an end to which perceptions of effeminate weakness may have contributed.
+The mignons were a group of a dozen or so reportedly frivolous and fashionable young men, mostly from the lower ranks of the French nobility, who were given gifts and high noble ranks by the King.
+Reports and rumors of the attributed heterodox sexuality of this group, and of the king himself, may have contributed to the popular resentment that some historians have found to be a factor in the subsequent disintegration of the late Valois monarchy.

 History

 According to the contemporary diarist Pierre de l'Estoile, they made themselves "exceedingly odious, as much by their foolish and haughty demeanour, as by their effeminate and immodest dress, but above all by the immense gifts the king made to them."
 The Joyeuse wedding in 1581 occasioned one of the most extravagant displays of the reign.

-The faction of the Malcontents, headed by François, duc d'Alençon, created duc d'Anjou in 1576 — the presumed heir as long as Henry remained childless — appear to have stirred up the ill will of the Parisians against them.
+The faction of the Malcontents, headed by Henry's younger brother François, duc d'Alençon, created duc d'Anjou in 1576 — the presumed heir as long as Henry remained childless — appear to have stirred up the ill will of Parisians against the mignons and the king.
 From 1576, the mignons were attacked by popular opinion, and some historians have credited without proof the scandalous stories of the time.
-Some fourteen favourites were singled out, including François d'Espinay, seigneur de Saint-Luc, who had accompanied Henry to his "exile" in Poland and was rewarded now with the château de Rozoy-en-Brie and the governorship of Brouage; but the best known of the mignons, the archimignons in L'Estoile's Registre-Journal, who monopolised access to the king after the death of Henry's brother and heir the duc d'Alençon were Anne de Joyeuse, baron d'Arques, created duc de Joyeuse (died 1587) and Jean Louis de Nogaret de La Valette, created duc d'Épernon.
+Some fourteen favourites were singled out, including François d'Espinay, seigneur de Saint-Luc, who had accompanied Henry to his "exile" in Poland and was rewarded, following the royal return to France, with the château de Rozoy-en-Brie and the governorship of Brouage.
+The best known of the mignons, the archimignons in L'Estoile's Registre-Journal, who monopolised access to the king after the death of Henry's brother and heir the duc d'Alençon in 1584, were Anne de Joyeuse, baron d'Arques, created duc de Joyeuse (died 1587) and Jean Louis de Nogaret de La Valette, created duc d'Épernon.